 - The way your nipples are pierced also has an impact when it comes to sensitivity.
 If you have them pierced horizontally, they tend to get more sensitive than if you have them pierced vertically.
 Most likely, this is the reason why the majority of nipple piercings are done horizontally.

-To conclude, it is important to adapt your breastfeeding to pierced nipples.
+To conclude, it is essential to adapt your breastfeeding to pierced nipples.
 Some changes might be required, but nothing so drastically to not allow you to breastfeed your baby.

 If you follow your doctor’s instructions and maintain a high level of hygiene, you shouldn’t have any problems.
 The most important thing to remember is to take out your nipple jewelry before you breastfeed your baby.

 This will eliminate all the choking hazards as well as the risk of hurting your little one while they eat.
-If you notice any type of reaction on your nipples, contact your doctor immediately.
+If you notice any reaction on your nipples, contact your doctor immediately.